 Facebook Sports Stadium Launches As A Unified Place For Fans To Connect In Real Time

-A new hub for sports fans within Facebook may be the company's best effort to date to provide a real-time solution for users.
+A new hub for sports fans within Facebook may be the company's best effort to date at a real-time solution for users.

 A new feature from Facebook looks to harness the power of real-time and bring folks together through sporting events.

 “Facebook Sports Stadium” is a new place where uses can experience live sporting events in real time together online.
 Instead of the traditional Facebook post and follow-up commenting, users will be able to communicate on specific plays, see expert opinions and view comprehensive game details.

 Within the Sports Stadium, a unique navigation exists at the top of the screen.
 There is a specific match-up tab geared for play-by-play info that allows users to comment, like or share gameplay.
 A “Friends” tab lets users see their friends who are talking about the game.
 Users can click on the “Experts” tab for verified sports talk by experts, and the stats tab gives users the traditional ESPN/NFL style app experience.

 The key behind Sports Stadium is that it is very much an organic Facebook experience.
 Outside of importing additional details and stats, this new experience helps to bring users already talking about an event to a centralized location for real-time talk.